Preparing for Relapses

 If you can’t get out of the house to do your shopping for a while you may have friends or neighbours who would be willing to run a few small errands for you.
 You will then have to reimburse them and it is not a good idea to get into debt.
 So keep a small reserve of cash in the house to cover this.
 It should not be so much that it creates a security risk but it should be enough to allow for about a week of being confined to the house.
 It is best not to tell anyone about this money and to keep it somewhere secure, if possible locked away.

-1. This advice sheet is based on the author’s personal experiences.
+1. This information sheet is based on the author’s personal experiences.

 2. Conversation with person with schizophrenia.
 February 2014.